jadKhoury1/simple-body-validator/README.md

 ### A Note On Nested Attributes

-If the upcomint HTTP request contains "nested" field data, you may specify these fields in your validation rule using the "dot" syntax.
+If the upcoming HTTP request contains "nested" field data, you may specify these fields in your validation rule using the "dot" syntax.

 ```js
      validator.setRules({